Starman | Origin | The Basic Pattern of the Scripts | The Mist | Saboteurs | Crime Stories

-The best sequence in the story shows Starman battling the lightning cloud above the refinery (p5).
+The best sequence in the story shows Starman battling the lightning cloud above the refinery (page 5).
 As in the previous tale, these scenes combines large industrial buildings, nocturnal moody atmosphere, and aerial views.
 Burnley's art here is dramatic, with creative compositions.
 He does unusual and creative things with lightning.
 These scenes remind one of Japanese art, with their bold, original use of dramatic composition.
 There was much consciousness during the early 1940's of the importance of energy, more so than of any other time in American history before the energy crisis of the 1970's.
 Please see my list of works about Energy, Oil, Power and Physics.

-Also good: a brief sequence in Florida, showing Ted Knight on the golf course, in sweater and slacks.
+Also good: a brief sequence in Florida, showing Ted Knight on the golf course, in sweater and slacks (page 3).
 Ted looks remarkably glamorous in such gear.
 In the original comics the sweater was a pale yellow; in the Archive edition it is bright yellow.
 This is not quite the combination of yellow sweater and white dress shirt that looks so patrician.
 But it is close.

-Ted Knight becomes a steeplejack rider in this tale.
-He looks great in his red tail coat and rider's cap.
+Ted Knight becomes a steeplechase rider in this tale.
+He looks great in his red coat and rider's cap (page 3).
 Unfortunately, the script never lets Ted succeed at anything.
 This story resembles the golf scenes in "The Invaders from the Future", with Ted taking part in various upper class athletic events.

 The Strange Case of the Luckless Liars (#75, June 1942).
 Nicely done whodunit, in which Starman has to solve a series of attempted murders of the members of an exclusive Gotham club.
 This is the only whodunit among the series of the first 16 Starman tales.
 Fox shows ingenuity in the basic setup of the crimes, as well as in their solution.
 Synopsizing these would "spoil" the story.
 Fox's later science fiction mysteries in Adam Strange often have unusual set-ups, especially involving robots and their mechanisms of control.
 This mystery is much less sf oriented, but it too is off-trail in its basic premises.

-The mystery here has elements of the apparently magical or supernatural that comes to life.
+The mystery has elements of the apparently magical or supernatural that comes to life.
 This is in the tradition of many impossible crime and pulp Weird Menace mystery tales.
 Such stories show seemingly supernatural or magical events, that are later shown to have purely rational explanation.
 Fox will write several such mystery tales for the Silver Age Atom.
 Please also see my list of comic book Impossible Crime and Weird Menace tales.

 Attempts to kill a group of powerful, upper class men formed a popular subject for Golden Age mystery plots.
 Bill Finger also wrote such tales, such as the first Joker story, "Batman vs. The Joker" (Batman #1, Spring 1940).
 Finger's treatment of this theme is darker and more horrifying than Fox's, in keeping with the literary personality of the two men.